 There was a time when mandatory seatbelt use was seen as over-regulation.
 Safety experts think it is only a matter of time before cell phone use while driving will be a thing of the past.

 Have you seen any distracted drivers today?
+Get in touch with our office today to discuss your options.

 Approved by attorney Paulette Chapman